sternecker/talks/isc2cle-may-2025/02_Meeting.md

 ## Incident Response
 ### What's new?

-PICERL are very linear processes and don't necessarilty represent IR processes that run in tandem.
+PICERL are very linear processes and don't necessarily represent IR processes that run in tandem.
 This also doesn't cover repeated processes or re-work.
 Since these are arbitrary steps, the terminology is changing to waypoints, actions, or outcomes.
 There are now "response actions" loops.

 ---